Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 Desember 2024 09.50.22 UTC
+- WIB: Sabtu, 28 Desember 2024 10.26.55 UTC
-- WITA: Sabtu, 28 Desember 2024 10.50.22 UTC
+- WITA: Sabtu, 28 Desember 2024 11.26.55 UTC
-- WIT: Sabtu, 28 Desember 2024 11.50.22 UTC
+- WIT: Sabtu, 28 Desember 2024 12.26.55 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: nature
+Kategori: motivational